60 tips for travelling with pets

 19. Choosing the cat carrier

 The right carrier could make the difference between a calm trip and a stressful one!
-When it comes to a cat carrier, you should choose a model that is made of a strong material – usually plastic.
+When it comes to a cat carrier, you should choose a model that is made of a durable material – usually plastic.
 This will be tougher than fabric, and more comfortable than wire mesh.
 It’ll also be easier to clean.
 Make sure that the carrier is a suitable size for your cat – tall enough to allow them to sit or stand up inside, and long enough for them to move around and lie down.
-Larger cats such as Maine Coons will need bigger carriers.
+Larger cats, such as Maine Coons, will need bigger carriers.

 Travelling abroad